GatesShawn/Wealdish/Lexicon/Mentones ta an evern wyrd....md

 ---
-English:
+categories: [examples, phrases]
-  - Welcome to the green hell...
+English: [Welcome to the green hell...]
-categories:
-  - examples
-  - phrases
 ---

 [[mentones]] [[ta]] [[an]] [[evern]] [[wyrd]]...